Key precept: Love conquers all, even death.

 Sounds heretical?
 According to the Bible, that is exactly what happened as the story progressed.
 Again, put Adam in the action.

-- “For both he that sanctifieth and they who are sanctified are all of one: [Adam stayed one with his wife – by sharing her dead condition],
+- “For both he that sanctifieth and they who are sanctified are all of one: [Adam stayed one with his wife – by sharing her death],

 - for which cause he is not ashamed to call them brethren [family], [Adam could have repudiated his wife and declared himself too good to identify with her],

-- Behold I and the children [of God, family] which God hath given me.
+- And again, Behold I and the children [of God, family] which God hath given me.
+[We’ll still be able to multiply, we’ll have children, I’m sure of it.]

 - Forasmuch then as the [human] children [of God] are partakers of flesh and blood, he [Adam / Jesus Christ] also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil;